ricardolasso/WWERapp/README.md

 **Required Must-have Stories**

+* User can view starting screen with logo and sign in options
 * User can Sign in or sign up to your account to access the app
 * Each account stores your filters and app settings
 * The app searches for information from twitter alert acounts and other social media API